 Kathleen Knowling was born in St. John's, Newfoundland, in 1927.
-Knowling studied art history and earned a bachelor of arts with a major in history in 1950 from Columbia University, New York City.
-She spent the following two years in Paris, studying museum collections to expand her practical studies in fine art.
+She studied history at Columbia University in New York City and graduated with a Bachelor of Arts degree in 1950.
+She spent the next two years in Paris, France, studying museum collections to expand her practical studies in fine arts and art history.

-Knowling is best-known for her Hooked Mats series which exhibits a strong sense of indigenous history encompassing the art and craft of Newfoundland women.
+She earned acclaim for her Hooked Mats series, which pays homage to the traditional Newfoundland art form and the outport women who practiced it.
 The pieces are created using oilstick and coloured pencil on watercolour paper that has been coated with black acrylic paint.
 The series was inspired by the designs of hooked mats crafted by Newfoundland outport women, a tradition that continues today.
-In 1991 the Memorial University Art Gallery (now the Art Gallery of Newfoundland and Labrador) held a successful exhibition of Knowlings mixed media versions of traditional hooked mats, titled The Sparrows House.
+In 1991, the Memorial University Art Gallery (now The Rooms Provincial Art Gallery) held an exhibition of Knowling's mixed media versions of traditional hooked mats, The Sparrow's House.

-Knowling has taught art history for Memorial University's Extension Service and has conducted bookmaking workshops in Labrador and at the Eastern Edge Gallery.
+In addition to her work as a visual artist, Knowling has taught art history for Memorial University's Extension Service and has conducted bookmaking workshops in Labrador and at the artist-run Eastern Edge Gallery in St. John's.
 She has curated exhibitions and written art reviews and poetry.

-Her artwork is part of private and public collections including that of the Art Gallery of Newfoundland and Labrador's Permanent Collection, The Canada Council Art Bank, the Government of Newfoundland and Labrador and the Department of Foreign Affairs
+Her artwork is part of many private and public collections, including The Rooms Provincial Art Gallery's Permanent Collection, The Canada Council Art Bank, the Government of Newfoundland and Labrador, and the Department of Foreign Affairs.

 Knowling continues to live and work in St. John's.

 Updated July, 2013